Madahva/My-learning-area/Notes/Front-end/5) Git & GitHub/Git Main concepts.md

 ## Git Commit

+The git commit command takes all the file contents that have been staged with git add and records a new permanent snapshot in the database.

 You can type your commit message inline with the _commit_ command by specifying it after a _-m_ flag, like this:

 ```